Accenture/mercury/guides/CHAPTER-6.md

 Please review the example code in the WsEchoDemo class in the rest-spring-example project for details.

-If you want to use Spring Boot's Tomcat websocket server, you can disable the non-blocking websocket server feature by removing the `websocket.server.port` configuration and any classes with the `WebSocketService` annotation.
+If you want to use Spring Boot's Tomcat websocket server, you can disable the non-blocking websocket server feature by removing the `websocket.server.port` configuration and any websocket service classes with the `WebSocketService` annotation.

 To try out the demo websocket server, visit http://127.0.0.1:8083 and select "Websocket demo".
 <br/>